-You signed up for a weeklong hiking tour.
-You purchased your gear.
-You poured over your maps.
-You read and reread the daily hike descriptions twenty times or more.
+You’ve signed up for a weeklong hiking tour.
+You have purchased your gear.
+You are pouring over your maps.
+You read and reread the daily hike descriptions.
 There’s only one thing left to do.
 Get in shape!
-A higher level of fitness will make your hiking tour more enjoyable and fun.
+A higher level of fitness will make your hiking tour more enjoyable and a lot more fun.
 Better yet, getting in shape doesn’t have to be a chore.
 Here are some tips to keep your pre trip training fun and effective.

 - Anything is better than nothing.
 Taking the first step is the first step toward better fitness.
 Put on your shoes and go for a hike!

 - Consistency.
 Short hikes three or more times a week for a month are better than one long hike once a month.

 - Start small.
 Work your way up over time to make gains and prevent burnout.

 - Mix it up.
 Use a mix of exercises, intensity and duration to make your body grow stronger.